zuiderkwast/zuiderkwast.se/soft-shackles.md

 Soft shackles
 =============

-Soft shackles is a lightweight alternative to steel and aluminium schackles and carabiners.
-First used in sailing, emerging used in slacklining and other sports.
-Typically, they are made of [Dyneem®/Amsteel/UHMWPE fiber](uhmwpe-fiber.md) as it is the world's strongest fiber.
+Soft shackles are a lightweight alternative to steel and aluminium schackles and carabiners.
+While mainly used in sailing, they are gaining popularity in slacklining and they have potential use in other sports and activities.
+Typically, they are made of [Dyneema/UHMWPE fiber](uhmwpe-fiber.md).

-Benefits compared to steel counterpart:
+Benefits compared to the steel counterpart:

-  * Strong – comparable to steel of the same width
+  * Strong – comparable to steel at the same thickness;
-  * Light – strength-to-weight ratio more than ten times that of steel
+  * light – strength-to-weight ratio more than ten times that of steel;
-  * Abrasion-resistant, very low friction, UV resistant and all the other benefits of the [UHMWPE fiber](uhmwpe-fiber.md)
+  * abrasion-resistant, very low friction, UV resistant and all the other benefits of the [UHMWPE fiber](uhmwpe-fiber.md);
-  * Easy to make yourself
+  * easy to make yourself;
-  * Cheap ̣– if you make them yourself
+  * cheap – if you *make them yourself*.

 *Note:* Don't use shoft shackles in the presense of sharp edges as these can cut through the material.